semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/ssc-python-lockfiles.md

 pip-compile -o requirements.txt
 ```

+> Semgrep can also use the file if you change the extension of `requirements.txt` to `requirements.pip`.

 Now, you have successfully generated a `requirements.txt` file with direct and transitive dependencies that Semgrep Supply Chain can scan.

 #### Example of `requirements.txt` generated from `requirements.in`